There are several reasons your document might have been rejected:

 Names not typed or printed identically beneath the signatures.

 Prepared statement missing.
-Must have the company and name of the person that prepared the document.
+Name of the person that prepared the document.

 Designation of the address of the grantee is missing on a deed.
 (Example: "Grantee's address is...")